saugat011/astro-finance/README.md

 - Check connection string in `appsettings.Development.json`
 - Ensure the database user has appropriate permissions
 - If you see Entity Framework errors, remember that this project uses direct SQL migrations.
 Run the `./migrate.sh` script in the `database` directory instead of EF migrations

+### Database Seeding Issues

+- If you encounter errors during seeding, check the PostgreSQL logs for detailed error messages
+- Ensure you've run the migrations first with `./migrate.sh` before running `./seed.sh`
+- If you need to reset the database and start fresh, use `./migrate.sh --reset` followed by `./seed.sh`
+- For permission errors, ensure your PostgreSQL user has the necessary privileges

 ### API Not Starting